ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

               norestart: true
 ```

-The stage depends on the `Provision` stage to succeed before executing.
+This stage depends on the `Provision` stage to succeed before executing.
 It's bound to the environment with the provisioned Azure virtual machine through the `$(environmentName)` variable.

 In this example my custom task `InstallNetCoreRuntimeAndHosting` is executed on the virtual machine.
 It will install the latest .NET Runtime & Hosting bundle for .NET 6.0.
-Which currently is in preview.
 You can ofcourse execute whatever tasks or jobs you want.

 ### Cleanup

-After the test stage the Azure virtual machine and Azure Pipelines environment are no longer needed so we can remove them.
+After the test stage the Azure virtual machine and Azure Pipelines environment are no longer needed.
+So we can remove them.
 We're using the [Azure CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) again.
 Here's the start of the third stage.

 ```yaml
 - stage: Cleanup